KenKundert/assimilate/doc/monitoring.rst

     If *sentinel_dir* is a relative directory, it is relative to *sentinel_root*.

+    The *latest.nt* file is only updated after a back-up successfully completes, making reports of this type reliable.

 Local server repositories:
     In this case you are running the *overdue* command on the machine that is the destination of the backups.
 Here you must not specify the *config*.
     Instead, specify the *sentinel_dir* as the destination directory for the *Borg* repository.

-    One limitation of this type is that *overdue* reports on the status of the repository, not on any specific config that deposits to the repository.
+    A limitation of this type is that *overdue* reports on the status of the repository, not on any specific config that deposits to the repository.
 So, for example, if two machines are depositing archives to the same repository, and the backups on one machine begins failing, it will likely not be noticed because the second machine will continue refreshing the repository.

+    Another issue is that the files in the repositories may be updated even when a backup fails to complete.
+Again in this case failing backups may go unnoticed.

 Remote repositories:
     In this case you are running the *overdue* command on a remote machine that